simonjvardy/BI-Team-5/README.md

 ### Image editing ###

 - We have used snippet tool for capturing screengrabs which we have saved as images.
-- MS Paint 3D (DESCRIBE HERE IF USED)
 - A handy [Birme](https://www.birme.net/?target_width=300&target_height=300&quality=100&border_width=1&border_color=%23bd3d3a) site allowed us to resise the images all at once.

 ### Acknowledgements ###